dchege711/study_buddy/readme.md

 :soon: In the sidebar, display the median urgency so that the user can know how to adjust the cards to influence order.

+:soon: Add utility in accounts to quickly modify the tags.

 ### Add an Accounts Page

 <sub><sup>[:arrow_up: Back to top](#tasks)</sup></sub>